The Interview: Plot

-In the fictional talk show Skylark Tonight, host Dave Skylark interviews celebrities about personal topics.
-The show's broadcast gets interrupted by news reports about North Korea regarding its leader Kim Jong Un and concerns about North Korea's nuclear weapons.
+Dave Skylark is the host of the talk show Skylark Tonight, where he interviews celebrities about personal topics.
+The show's broadcast gets interrupted by news reports about North Korea, regarding its leader Kim Jong Un and concerns about its nuclear weapons.

-Skylark and his crew later celebrate producer Aaron Rapaport's 1,000th episode.
-Another producer later criticizes the show as not being a real news program.
-Upset by this, Rapaport urges change.
-Skylark agrees and later discovers Kim is a fan, prompting Rapaport to arrange an interview.
-CIA agent Lacey visits the duo and requests that they assassinate Kim with a transdermal strip of ricin via handshake to prevent a possible nuclear launch against the West Coast; they reluctantly agree.
+When Skylark and his crew celebrate producer Aaron Rapaport's 1,000th episode, another producer criticizes the show for not being a real news program.
+Upset by this, Rapaport urges change and Skylark agrees before discovering Kim is a fan of their show, prompting Rapaport to arrange an interview.
+CIA Agent Lacey visits the duo and requests they assassinate Kim with a transdermal strip of ricin via handshake to prevent a possible nuclear launch against the West Coast; they reluctantly agree.

 Skylark carries the strip inside a gum pack.
-Upon arrival in Pyongyang, the group is greeted by North Korean chief propagandist Sook-yin Park and taken to the palace.
-There, they are introduced to Kim's security officers, Koh and Yu, who are suspicious of them.
-When Koh finds the strip, he chews it, mistakenly assuming it is gum.
+Upon their arrival in Pyongyang, the group is greeted by North Korean chief propagandist Sook-yin Park and taken to the palace, where they are introduced to Kim's security officers Koh and Yu, who are immediately suspicious of them.
+When Koh finds the strip, he mistakes it for gum and chews it.
 After making a secret request for help, Lacey airdrops them two more strips via a drone.
-However, to get it back to their room, Rapaport is forced to evade a Siberian tiger and hide the container in his rectum, before getting caught and stripped naked by security.
+To get it back to their room however, Rapaport is forced to evade a Siberian tiger and hide the container in his rectum, before getting caught and stripped naked by security.

-The next day, Skylark meets Kim and spends the day playing basketball, hanging out, riding in his personal tank, and partying with escort women.
-Kim convinces Skylark that he is misunderstood as a cruel dictator and a failed administrator.
+Skylark meets and befriends Kim, who convinces Skylark that he is misunderstood as a cruel dictator and a failed administrator, and spends the day playing basketball, hanging out, riding in his personal tank and partying with escorts together.
 At a state dinner, Koh suffers a seizure and diarrhea from the ricin poisoning, accidentally shooting Yu before dying.
 A guilt-ridden Skylark discards one of the ricin strips the next morning and thwarts Rapaport's attempt to poison Kim with the second strip.